LabKey/labkey-api-js/README.md

 #### Setting the Registry Scope

-This package is currently availble on LabKey's Artifactory package registry.
+This package is currently available on LabKey's Artifactory package registry.
 To include this package set the registry in npm for the `@labkey` scope.
 This can be done via command line using `npm config`:
 ```
 npm config set @labkey:registry https://artifactory.labkey.com/artifactory/api/npm/libs-client